sumerc/gilstats.py/README.md

    2) When probing finished, the GIL pointer will be the one with the maximum `call_count`.
 The reason this is true is because we assume for every other blocking call event GIL will be woken up.
 So, that means: there should be no more `sem_wait` call for a semaphore other than GIL itself.

 Again: although the idea seem to work for me well, I am still not sure if it is %100.
 Please open an issue where this assumption might actually be incorrect.

+## Performance

+Since we are using `eBPF`, the performance overhead during monitoring is nearly zero.

 ## Future

 While I am no expert on the subject, I think with a little bit of help, `gilstats.py` can be used to monitor the Ruby MRI GIL, too.